CiscoDevNet/AppDynamicsIKSIST/README.md

 4. You will need access to a vSphere infrastructure with backend compute and storage provisioned

-5. You will also need an account in AppDynamics SAAS Controller and should have the API Client ID and Client Secret.

-7. You will create an account on containers.cisco.com and save the username and password.
+5. You will create an account on containers.cisco.com and save the username and password.
 This is to download the docker images from the repo.

 ![alt text](https://github.com/prathjan/images/blob/main/repo.png?raw=true)